 - Baden Baden

-The city also has really amazing architecture to see and a great farmers market.
+The city also has incredible architecture to see and a great farmers market.
 You could easily spend a few days here just so you can take in all the great food.

-I loved camping on the canal, getting up early to rock climb, stopping at the bakery for sausage wrapped pastries, and finishing the day in Bamburg with a beer and walking the city.
+I loved camping on the canal, getting up early to rock climb, stopping at the bakery for sausage-wrapped pastries, then finishing the day in Bamburg with a beer and walking through the city.